 Honorary Associate Professor David Brooks recently said of kangaroo population estimates: 'It is hard to see how they could in any way approximate reality or perform any other function than to mask the true extent of the damage already done to the species and perpetuate the gross delinquency of the industry' (Brooks, 2022).

-There were already far too many ‘culls’ without consideration of non-lethal alternatives, yet since the commercial industry was introduced in 2014 (supposedly to reduce waste from ‘culling’) the combined average quotas TRIPLED.
+There were already far too many ‘culls’ without consideration of non-lethal alternatives, yet since the commercial industry was introduced in 2014 (supposedly to reduce waste from ‘culling’) the combined average quotas have now more than TRIPLED.
 The 2018 review of the Kangaroo Pet Food Trial showed it may have actually increased waste, as well as being lawless, corrupt, a threat to sustainability, and low-value to the tax payer.
 This damning report was brazenly ignored by Victorian Labor who launched the Kangaroo Harvesting Program, removed the need for landholder permits and opened nearly the whole state to ‘harvesting’.

 Kangaroos are field dressed (beheaded, gutted and dismembered) hanging from utes by shooters with little to no protective clothing.
 There is virtually no oversight of shooter activities in the field.
 The open carcasses are then driven around on open utes with dust and flies and crammed next to other highly diseased species like wild pigs.
 The unsanitary conditions lead to a high incidence of parasites, toxoplasmosis, e-coli, salmonella and other pathogens in kangaroo meat.
 Imports of kangaroo meat have been banned and stocks removed from shelves in areas across the globe on hygiene and animal welfare grounds.